logzio/documentation/docs/distributed-tracing/correlate-traces.md

 ---
-sidebar_position: 4
+sidebar_position: 6
 ---

-# Correlate logs and traces
+# Correlate Logs and Traces

 ## What can I do with my trace and span data in OpenSearch Dashboards?